lasere77/lasere77/README.md

 ---
-currently I am working on a java version of loggepy that you can find in the loggepy repository java edition branch
+currently I'm working on loggepy java edition which will be more fluid and more aesthetic and more secure